 by permission http://www.flickr.com/photos/bike/

-The other day I was poking around somewhere in Cyber world, and I came upon a product that was a tricked out version of the same thing.
-It is known as the Turbospoke!
+The other day I was poking around somewhere in Cyber world, and I came upon a product that was a tricked out version of the same thing, the Turbospoke!

-Ok, I doubt it will stay on my bike for very long, but it was kind of fun breezing around the neighborhood with it on my bike, and I am sure more than a few people thought I was slightly deranged.
+I doubt it will stay on my bike for very long, but it was kind of fun breezing around the neighborhood with it on my bike.
+I am sure more than a few people thought I was slightly deranged (which I am).
 It should morph its way onto my kid's bikes very shortly, right where it belongs!

 It's cheap, fun and sort of silly, but it was a total hoot.
 The Turbospoke brought back vivid memories of hooking playing cards onto my bike.
 I think any kid or a silly adult will get a kick out of this unit!